alexjfisher/cfgmgmtcamp2020/hiera/01_too_much_data.md

 * **Not** things that aren't common!
 * **Not** things that will never change.
+* Do you *ever* plan on sending mail on something other than port 25?
 * Your profiles are also your data.
 Don't be afraid to hardcode values.
 * Make use of a hierarchy, but don't over do it either.